 Operational Risk is the risk of not meeting business and regulatory demands effectively causing financial and/or reputational impact.

+To effectively perform an annual operational risk assessment and plan, you must have an agreed-upon risk methodology and planning tool.
+This brings me to my second lesson.
 Prior to beginning a risk assessment, the team should review and confirm the risk methodology and planning tool to be utilized for the exercise.
 Risk assessment and planning are often different from performing the actual implementation.
 So, it’s important that the team agrees on the risk categories, criteria for risk rankings, risk tolerance thresholds ahead of time.

-Written by Laurie Shen, CEO and President
+Written by Laurie Shen, CEO and Founder

 ALLIA Consulting LLC